Open Source

 Other

-• POST /proxy: raw GraphQL passthrough for ad-hoc queries
+• POST /proxy - raw GraphQL passthrough

 API Change Detection